Microfoundations: Importance

-While these points summarise the desire to adopt DSGE models - or microfoundations - there are limitations to the model with scholars stating that their forecast performance can be poor in terms of their ability to forecast individual variables.
+While these points summarise the desire to adopt DSGE models - or microfoundations - there are limitations to the model with scholars stating that its forecast performance can be poor in terms of its ability to forecast individual variables.
 Therefore, there is continuous debate on the microfoundations project and its efficacy with an overall lack of consensus.

 Microfoundations research and development

 "Micro" and "macro" research

 Specialization in the management and organizational sciences has led to a divide between "macro" and "micro" areas.
 Research in macro management mainly focuses on the organizational or firm level, while research in micro areas mainly examines individual and group levels within organizations.
 For example, macro research domains typically include strategic management and organization theory, whereas micro includes areas such as organizational behaviour and human resource management.
 Most early macroeconomic models, including early Keynesian models, were based on hypotheses about relationships between aggregate quantities, such as aggregate production, employment, consumption, and investment.
 Critics and proponents of these models disagreed as to whether these aggregate relationships were consistent with the principles of microeconomics.
 There, bridging these two domains continues to be a topic of debate for organizational, management and strategy scholars.
 As a result, microfoundations has become a topic of greater interest to researchers as it explores how micro and macro areas connect.